Policies

 Data Availability

 Authors are required to provide access to the raw data underlying their research findings.
 This may include datasets, code, and any other relevant materials necessary for the replication of the study.
-Authors should clearly specify how and where the data can be accessed.
+Authors should clearly specify how and where the data can be accessed (“Data Availability Statement").
 Preferred options include public repositories, institutional databases, or other recognized platforms.

 Reporting Guidelines